Chrysler Imperial: 1955–1983: A separate brand

-1955-1975
+1955–1975

 Chrysler Corporation advised state licensing bureaus that beginning in 1955, the Imperial was to be registered as a separate make.
-It was an attempt to compete directly with GM's Cadillac and Ford's Lincoln distinct luxury-focused marques.
-Frequently and erroneously referred to as the "Chrysler Imperial", these cars had no "Chrysler" badging anywhere on them until 1971 (although it was removed by 1974), and were a separate distinct marque, just as Lincoln and Cadillac were for Ford and GM.
-Starting with the 1974 Imperial models, the "Chrysler" badging was again removed from its car body, with only the "Imperial" nameplate appearing.
+It was an attempt to compete directly with GM's Cadillac and Ford's Lincoln luxury-focused marques.
+Frequently and erroneously referred to as the "Chrysler Imperial", this period of Imperial production was a separate marque, and had no "Chrysler" badging anywhere on its cars until 1971; starting with the 1974 models, the "Chrysler" badging was again removed from car bodies, with only the "Imperial" nameplate appearing.

 In April 1955 Chrysler and Philco announced the development and production of the world's first all-transistor car radio.
 The radio, Mopar model 914HR, was a $150.00 "option", or equal to $ today on 1956 Imperial automobile models.
 Philco began manufacturing the all-transistor car radio for Chrysler in the fall of 1955 at its Sandusky, Ohio plant.

 With the new "Imperial" make, Chrysler Corporation's intention was to create an individual line of luxury cars, above and distinct from Chrysler branded vehicles.
 This marketing strategy suffered because the cars were rarely (if ever) sold in stand-alone Imperial showrooms.
 Cadillac and Lincoln did a much better job of separating their luxury marques from the lower priced cars that they sold.
 Imperial was instead offered at the Chrysler dealer network alongside Chrysler's offerings, and the marque was almost universally known as "Chrysler Imperial" in the public's mind for this reason, despite the fact that all existing dealerships did indeed carry separate "Imperial" dealership signs distinct from Chrysler.